angulardevelopment/angular-questions/README.md

 Q146.
 What is two-way data binding in Angular?
 What are the disadvantages of two-way data binding?
 Q147.
 What is the difference between (change) vs. (ngModelChange) events in Angular?
 Q148.
 What is the difference between [ngModel] vs. [(ngModel)] in Angular?

+Scenario: Your team is developing a feature that ranks AI model responses in real-time based on specific criteria.
+The feature must be integrated into an existing Angular application, ensuring it doesnâ€™t impact the app's overall performance.

+Question: How would you integrate this new feature into the existing Angular app?
+What performance considerations would you keep in mind, and how would you test the feature to ensure it functions as expected?

+Scenario: While working on a JavaScript project, you encounter an issue where the applicationâ€™s memory usage spikes during data processing, leading to slow performance and crashes.

+Question: How would you diagnose and resolve this memory issue?
+What tools or techniques would you use to identify the root cause, and how would you optimize the code to prevent this from happening in the future?
 ```